-A referral to the MASH will be made when any concern of harm to a child as a consequence of gang activity including child criminal exploitation becomes known.
+A request for support to the C-SPA will be made when any concern of harm to a child as a consequence of gang activity including child criminal exploitation becomes known.
 Any member of staff who has concerns that a child may be at risk of harm should immediately inform the DSL.
-The DSL will contact the MASH.
+The DSL will contact the C-SPA.
 If there is concern about a child's immediate safety, the Police will be contacted on 999.